SDM-TIB/SPARKLE/README.md

-# SPARKLE:  Symbolic caPtuRing of knowledge for Knowledge graph enrichment with Learning and Explanation
+# SPaRKLE:  Symbolic caPtuRing of knowledge for Knowledge graph enrichment with Learning and Explanation